 How much guidance will you require to be able to correct issues that arise?
 Take some time to assess what support options your potential hosting service offers.
+What is the protocol when the website is down?
 Do they have an email support line that might take days to yield response or do they have instant chat capabilities that can help you right away?
 Does your hosting service have a user forum where people share their common problems and solutions?

 Those who are more experienced in programming and e-commerce site management may wish to have more control over things that go on within the site.
 However, those who don’t wish to concern themselves with security and debugging should look for a hosting service that handles those issues (often at a higher price point).